 Domestic Asset Protection Trusts are designed to deter present and future creditors.
 This deterrence may lead a creditor to decide that either bringing a lawsuit will be too costly and time consuming or will force them into settling for much less than would otherwise have been possible.

-Depending upon your situation, a DAPT, DAPT Double LLC, or Hybrid DAPT may be appropriate.
-Each of these has its merits.
-Each essentially structures your assets in a manner designed to simultaneously preclude seizure by third parties while still allowing you to benefit from said assets.
+Structures your assets in a manner designed to simultaneously preclude seizure by third parties while still allowing you to benefit from said assets.

-Trusts were historically designed to separate the ownership, control and beneficiaries of assets from each other.
-This means a trust owns the assets, while a trustee administers/controls them and a party of your choosing (you) benefits from them.
+administers/controls them and a party of your choosing (you) benefits from them.
 Domestic asset protection trusts create a distance between you and your assets and any possible distributions.

 This distance creates a barrier between your creditors and the assets in question.
 This barrier can create sufficient reasonable doubt to deter creditor claims altogether, will give you a stronger position to bargain from and will at the very least buy you precious time.